Skip to content

 cam_rgb.setColorOrder(dai.ColorCameraProperties.ColorOrder.BGR)

-cam_rgb.setFps(25) # frames per second available for focus/exposure/model input
+cam_rgb.setFps(25) # frames per second available for auto focus/exposure and model input

 # Create detection network node and define input